Titus Two Women-03 Teaching Good. Life Models .doc

 Godly women seek to be reverent in their behavior, careful in all their conversations, never enslaved to anything but Christ, and teaching by example the way to follow Christ.

-Godly women Living as a Priest for God; with Guarded Tongues; and No
+Godly women live as a priest for God; with guarded tongues; and no excesses; with visible integrity.

-v.4a “that they admonish” (5) as Earnest Mentors of
+v.4a “that they admonish” (5) as earnest mentors

 The first four spiritual qualities are all present to make this quality work.
 God wants a godly woman whose life speaks louder than her words.
-A woman whose character is noticed and prompts other women to examine their own lives and seek to emulate her joy, her peace, her walk in the Spirit in evident and practical ways.
-The Titus 2 olderwoman-in-the-faith’s life is a pattern for others to use in shaping their own lives.
+A woman whose character is noticed prompts other women to examine their own lives and seek to emulate her joy, her peace, her walk in the Spirit in evident and practical ways.
+The Titus two older woman-in-the-faith’s life is a pattern for others to use in shaping their own lives.

 So what was their very first lesson?
 Training younger women in loving their own husbands!

-v.
-4b “the young women to love their husbands” (6) Wives who are their Husbands Best Friend
+- 4b “the young women to love their husbands” (6) Wives who are their husband’s best friend

 A Christian home in a pagan culture was a radically new thing.